-Orbit is the translational motion of a spacecraft around a larger central body, resulting from gravity forces of the larger mass acting on the spacecraft.
+orbit: The translational motion of a spacecraft around a larger central body, resulting from gravity forces of the larger mass acting on the spacecraft.
 The orbit of a spacecraft is the trajectory that does not, in the absence of perturbations, intersect with the central body.
 This trajectory is the path of the small mass, or spacecraft, orbiting the central body through space.
-The orbit can be represented as position and velocity in a state vector, or as orbital elements as defined in references [17] and [12].
+The orbit can be represented as position and velocity in a state vector, or as orbital elements as defined in references [17][17] and [12][12].
 There are other types of orbits that are affected by the gravity pull of two larger masses, e.g., the Moon and Earth, such that the spacecraft with an appropriate velocity will remain in the same position relative to the two larger bodies.
 These orbits are called Lagrange or libration point orbits.

-Attitude is the orientation and/or pointing of a spacecraft and it is defined by its rotation relative to a defined reference coordinate system.
+attitude: The orientation and/or pointing of a spacecraft, and it is defined by its rotation relative to a defined reference coordinate system.
 The preferred attitude representation depends on the stabilization mode of the spacecraft.
 For instance, a spin-stabilized spacecraft can best be represented by the attitude of a single axis either as a three-component unit vector or as a point on the unit celestial sphere.
 This representation sometimes includes the phase of rotation about that axis.
 For three-axis stabilized spacecraft, the attitude can best be represented by a coordinate transformation from reference axes in inertial space to the spacecraft body frame.
-(See references [17] and [3] for available attitude representations.)
+(See references [17][17] and [3][3] for available attitude representations.)

-Orbital dynamics studies the changes in the position of all orbiting bodies, whereas attitude dynamics deals with changes in the orientation and pointing of the spacecraft.
-Flight dynamics is a term used to cover both orbital and attitude dynamics.
+orbital dynamics: The study of the changes in the position of all orbiting bodies, whereas attitude dynamics deals with the changes in the orientation and pointing of the spacecraft.

+flight dynamics: A term used to cover both orbital and attitude dynamics.
 It refers to the study of translational and rotational motion and control of a flying object, whether it is an aircraft or spacecraft.
 Within the aerospace industry, the flight dynamics term could be used for mission design and analysis as well as the support required for determining, controlling, and maintaining the orbit and attitude of a spacecraft.

-Orbit determination and attitude determination are processes within navigation to find the present and past positions and orientations of a spacecraft using a series of measurements.
+orbit determination and attitude determination: The processes within navigation to find the present and past positions and orientations of a spacecraft-using a series of measurements.

 These two navigation processes fit a set of measurements to a physical model in some optimal way to obtain the best orbit and attitude solutions.
 Although they are related, these processes affect each other only weakly so they can generally be performed separately.
-For example, a nominal attitude can generally be used in drag models that affect orbit determination, and a predetermined ephemeris can generally be used in attitude determination.
+For example, a nominal or representative attitude can generally be used in drag models that affect orbit determination, and a predetermined ephemeris can generally be used in attitude determination.
 The results of these two processes can also be used to predict future positions and orientations of the spacecraft.

-Guidance is the process of defining a path to move a spacecraft from one point to another or from one orientation to another.
+guidance: The process of defining a path to move a spacecraft from one point to another or from one orientation to another.

-Control is the process to maintain a spacecraft within the prescribed path and attitude.
+control: The process to maintain a spacecraft within the prescribed path and attitude.